 6. Failure to Communicate in a Timely and Adequate Fashion

 Homeowners insurance companies are under strict rules that obligate them to communicate claims matters to policyholders in a timely fashion.
 However, many companies fail to provide claimants with material information when mandated, even in this instant and effortless communication age.

 To get relief from a bad-acting insurance company, your home insurance claim attorney must prove that certain conditions exist, including:

 - The existence of a valid insurance contract between you and the insurer

 - A failure of the insurance company to honor the terms of the policy

-As to the first bullet point, the contract between you and your insurance company, if valid, satisfies the requirement, as long as you have kept up with your payments and have fulfilled other essential elements of the contract.
+As to the first bullet point, if valid, the contract between you and your insurance company satisfies the requirement as long as you have kept up your payments and have fulfilled other essential elements of the contract.

 Regarding the second bullet point, there are various ways to prove that an insurance company acted in bad faith, such as:

 - The terms of the policy itself